danielagarciacobos4/Blasting-sensory-genes/blast-notes-ACTIVE.md

   4) Add +1000 right to end coordinate and -1000 left to start region.
 This will grab the possible flanking regions of opsin gene that BLAST did not find
   5) Create a txt file listing these filter hits by: Chromosome, start position, end position

+## Step 5) Extract best hits from the genome using samtools